gilbertw1/better-jumper/Readme.md

 A few advantages of `better-jumper` are:

-* Properly isolates jump lists between `persp-mode` perspectives and saves the jump lists to those perspectives.
+* Uses window persistent parameters to store jump lists.
+As a result `better-jumper` properly works with `persp-mode` and any other feature that manages window configurations.

 * True buffer specific jump lists.
 When instructed to not cross buffer boundaries `evil-jumper` still tracks jumps per window only limits the jumps